 No patience to explore more pages to find what you need?

-Here's some most loved and best selling tours, either starting from Rome or from Civitavecchia:
+Here's some most loved and best selling walking tours starting in Rome:

-3. Purchase tickets to all the famous Rome attractions online: if you want to spare yourself waiting for two and a half hours in line to get into the Colosseum or Vatican, book a skip the line tour...not just a skip the line ticket (you will still wait in the skip-the-line queue).
+Tip #3 - Purchase your tickets to all the famous Rome attractions online: if you want to spare yourself waiting for two and a half hours in line to get into the Colosseum or Vatican, book a skip the line tour...not just a skip the line ticket (you will still wait in the skip-the-line queue).
 Why?

 Find out more in my article about What to do in Rome before or after your stay.

-Hurry and book one right here, I hand-picked the most trustworthy bestsellers:
+Hurry and book one right here, I hand-picked the most trustworthy bestsellers for the Colosseum and the Vatican Museum, the most visited attractions in Rome:

-4. Even if you have to pay more, pick your accomodation close to Rome attractions.
-A few dozen dollars saved is not worth stressing over rush hours on the metro and kilometers of walking from one platform to the other.
+Tip #4 - Even if you have to pay more, pick your accomodation close to Rome attractions.
+A few dozen dollars saved is not worth stressing over rush hours in the metro and kilometers of walking from one platform to the other.
 Find out what the most desireable neighbourhoods are in my article Where to stay in Rome.

 So how do you fit everything into a 12-hour 'mini Rome vacation'?